Skip to Content

 No need for si

-These first two example sentences are straight yes-no questions with oui (yes) and non (no) being used as one-word answers.
+These first two examples are simple yes-no questions, with oui (yes) and non (no) used as direct one-word responses.

 Aimez-vous manger la glace ? – Oui.